WaterlooRobotics/mobilerobotics/matlab_simulation/05-estimation/fastSLAM/README.txt

 5. All the functions contain descriptions of the input and output parameters

 NOTE: This example is created as a part of Assignment:3 in ME-780 Autonomous Mobile Robotics(Winter'16) course taught by Prof.Steven Waslander at the University of Waterloo.
-Reuse and redistribution of this code must be done after prior approval from him and the author.